Calcifer777/learn-kubernetes/docs/source/pods.rst

 Any container in a Pod can enable **privileged mode**, using the privileged flag on the security context of the container spec.
 This is useful for containers that want to use operating system administrative capabilities such as manipulating the network stack or accessing hardware devices.

-Static Pods
-**************

-Static Pods are managed directly by the kubelet daemon on a specific node, without the API server observing them.
-Whereas most Pods are managed by the control plane (for example, a Deployment), for static Pods, the kubelet directly supervises each static Pod (and restarts it if it fails).

-Kubelet also tries to create a mirror pod on the kubernetes api server for each static pod so that the static pods are visible i.e., when you do kubectl get pod for example, the mirror object of static pod is also listed.

-The main use for static Pods is to run a self-hosted control plane: in other words, using the kubelet to supervise the individual control plane components.
-For example, when kubeadm is bringing up kubernetes control plane, it generates pod manifests for api-server and controller-manager in a directory which kubelet is monitoring.
-Then kubelet brings up these control plane components as static pods.

 Pod Lifecycle
 **************